erangell/kfest2021/README.md

 - EDDE Forth code for Swyft ROM from patent: https://patentimages.storage.googleapis.com/5f/d0/13/fe21fee8f9812d/US4806916.pdf
 - Swyft card Utilities Disk: https://www.apple.asimov.net/images/hardware/misc/SwyftCard%201.22.zip
 - 3rdParty directory has copies of above resources
 - DiskImages directory has resurrected Swyft code, sample Swyft data disk, and Integer Basic programs demonstrated in the presentation (16 sector disk, so you don't have to preboot).
-It also has the "THANK YOU JEF" marquee display.
+That disk also has the "THANK YOU JEF" marquee display.
 Bonus disk images: ttt4btc = a 10 line Applesoft program that lets you and a friend play tic-tac-toe for simulated bitcoin.
 VonNeumann = emulation of the Von Neumann model of the stored program concept.
 - ASM directory has dump and assembly listings of Swyft ROM produced using Virtual II
 - MicroM8 Apple Emulator: https://paleotronic.com/software/microm8/
 - ReActive Micro: https://www.reactivemicro.com/